 Tuition & Costs

-Our close-knit community of faculty, staff, and students help Bulldogs do their very best work.
-When asked, a majority of Butler students say that faculty have taken a personal interest in them academically, and believe in their potential to succeed.
+Our faculty, staff, and students raise each Bulldog to do their very best work.
+Ask a Butler student and they’ll say that faculty know them and believe in them to succeed.
 And succeed they do.
-Ninety-eight percent of Bulldogs are employed or attending graduate school within six months of graduation, due in large part to the experience they receive while at Butler.
+Ninety-eight percent of Bulldogs are employed or attending graduate school within six months of graduation, and the median starting salary among new Butler grads is $62,034.

 Cost of Attendance